I’m struck by the similarities between demon hunter John Constantine and John Wick, Keanu Reeves’ decade-later, career-rejuvenating film.

 Actually it looks pretty small, but Christianity has always liked to big up its relics.
 If anyone ever put together all the splinters and shreds of bark claimed to be part of the One True Cross it would stretch from Hell to Heaven; and there are enough martyrs’ finger bones around for every saint to have 20 slightly charred digits on each hand.

-But that blade is clearly important, as one of the scavengers is instantly killed then develops red symbols on his wrists.
+But that blade is clearly important, as one of the scavengers is instantly killed then develops strange red symbols on his wrists.

 Angela (Rachel Weisz), whose devout sister Isabel has jumped off a roof, seems reasonably religious herself, trying to persuade the bishop to allow her sister a Catholic burial as she’s convinced Isabel would never commit suicide.
 Though at other times she claims she doesn’t believe in Satan.
-“You should, he believes in you” replies Constantine (a reminder of that old saying, that the greatest trick the devil ever played was making us think he didn’t exist).
+“You should, he believes in you” replies Constantine; a reminder of that old saying, that the greatest trick the devil ever played was making us think he didn’t exist.

-Max Baker is a joy though – in only a handful of scenes, but his scholarly delight in ancient texts, and pride in his abilities to get hold of the weirdest and rarest religious artefacts, is so winning: “easy there, hero.
+Max Baker is a joy though – in only a handful of scenes, his character’s scholarly delight in ancient texts, and pride in his abilities to get hold of the weirdest and rarest religious artefacts, shines through: “Easy there, hero.
 That’s dragon’s breath!”
 I thought you couldn’t get it any more, questions Constantine.
 “Yeah, well, I know a guy who knows a guy…”